 F1 score: combines recall and precision as the harmonic mean of these two, providing a single value for evaluating performance (a.k.a.
 F-measure or Dice similarity coefficient).

 A perfect detection will have no false positives or false negatives, which will result in both recall and precision equal to 1.
-However, perfect detection cannot always be reached and some compromise between detecting all target signals plus some noise (recall = 1 & precision < 1) and detecting only target signals but not all of them (recall < 1 & precision = 1) might be warranted.
-The right balance between these two extremes will be given by the relative costs of missing signals and mistaking noise for signals, given the specific goals of the study.
-These indices provide an useful framework for diagnosing and optimizing the performance of a detection routine.
+However, perfect detection cannot always be achieved.
+Therefore, some compromise between detecting all target signals plus some noise (recall = 1 & precision < 1), or detecting only target signals but not all of them (recall < 1 & precision = 1) might be warranted.
+These indices provide a useful framework for diagnosing and optimizing the performance of a detection routine.
+Researchers can identify an appropriate balance between these two extremes by considering the relative costs of missing signals and mistaking noise for signals in the context of their specific study goals.

-Thise package offers tools to evaluate the performance of an acoustic signal detection based on the indices described above.
+ohun offers tools to evaluate the performance of an acoustic signal detection method based on the indices described above.
 To accomplish this, annotations derived from a detection routine are compared against a reference table containing the time position of all target signals in the sound files.
-For instance, the following code evaluates a routine run in Raven Pro 1.6 (XXXX) using the “band limited energy detector” option (minimum frequency: 0.8 kHz; maximum frequency: 22 kHz; minimum duration: 0.54989 s; maximum duration: 0.54989s; minimum separation: 0.02268 s) on a subset of the Zebra finch recordings described below:
+For instance, the following code evaluates a routine run in Raven Pro 1.6 (XXXX) using the “band limited energy detector” option (minimum frequency: 0.8 kHz; maximum frequency: 22 kHz; minimum duration: 0.54989 s; maximum duration: 0.54989s; minimum separation: 0.02268 s) on a subset of the zebra finch recordings described below:

 diagnose_detection(reference = manual_ref_tae, detection = raven_detec)

 The output shows the indices described above.
 The function also allows to detail those indices by sound file.
-Here we show the first 6 files:
+Here we show the output for the first six files:

 diag_raven <- diagnose_detection(reference = manual_ref_tae, detection = raven_detec, by.sound.file = TRUE) head(diag_raven)

-Diagnostics from routines using different tuning parameters can be used to identify the parameter values that optimize a detection.
+Diagnostics from routines using different tuning parameters can be used to identify the parameter values that optimize detection.
 The process of evaluating different routines for detection optimization is incorporated into the two signal detection approaches provided natively by ohun, which we depict in the following section.
-Note that the detection with Raven Pro does not necessarily reflect the best performance of this software and has been included only as an example on evaluating detection from external sources rather than a direct comparison of performance to ohun.
+Note that the detection with Raven Pro does not necessarily reflect the best performance of this software and has been included only as an example on evaluating detection from external sources, rather than a direct comparison of performance between Raven Pro and ohun.

 Signal detection with ohun

-The package offers two methods for automatic signal detection: template-based and energy-based detection.
+This package offers two methods for automated signal detection: template-based and energy-based detection.
 These methods are better suited for highly stereotyped or good signal-to-noise ratio (SNR) signals, respectively.
-If the target signals do not fit these requirements, more elaborated methods (i.e. machine/deep learning approaches) are warranted.
+If the target signals do not fit these requirements, more elaborate methods (i.e. machine/deep learning approaches) are warranted.

 Study cases